 Jolene Castillou Cumming has been producing and presenting public history events and programs since 2001.
-She is the co-founder and co-coordinator of the Herstory Cafe (2007-2015) and is the founder of the Stanley Park History Group
+She is the co-founder and co-coordinator of the Herstory Cafe (2007-2015) and is the founder of the Stanley Park History Group and the Stanley Park History Salon.

 Jolene is a feminist who has been involved with women’s history projects since 2001.
 She has worked with museums, historical organizations, schools, tourist groups, libraries, archives, community organizations and various private groups.
 As well, she has presented at conferences, festivals and at a wide variety of public events.
 She coordinated the Vancouver Museum’s annual International Women’s Day celebrations and their Women’s History Program from 2002-2006.
 Jolene researches, produces and presents tours regularly and launched her ongoing series of historical walking tours and public history exhibits in Stanley Park, 2003 – present.
 She has a special interest in the history of the Women of Stanley Park.